Robert Farquharson (politician)

-Robert Farquharson (21 June 1836 – 8 June 1918) was a Scottish doctor and Liberal politician, who served as the Member of Parliament (MP) for Aberdeenshire West for 25 years.
+Robert Farquharson (21 June 1836 – 8 June 1918) was a Scottish medical doctor and Liberal politician, who served as the Member of Parliament (MP) for Aberdeenshire West for 25 years.

 Early life and education

 Farquharson was born in Edinburgh, the second eldest of six sons, to Francis Farquharson of Finzean (1802-1876), a well-known ophthalmic surgeon, and his wife Alison Mary (née Ainslie) (1802-1863).
 Alison was the daughter of Robert Ainslie, a close friend of the poet Robert Burns.

 Farquharson was educated at Edinburgh Academy, before receiving his medical education at the University of Edinburgh, where he graduated with an MD in 1858, presenting the thesis "On the parasite diseases of the scalp".

 Military & medical career

 In 1859 Farquharson became an assistant surgeon in the Royal Artillery, but was attached to the Coldstream Guards later that year.
 Upon his retirement in 1868, he became the medical officer for Rugby School in Warwickshire, as well as serving as hon. assistant surgeon for the 3rd Warwickshire Rifle Volunteer Corps.
 After spending time visiting medical schools across Europe, he moved to London in 1874, working as a physician at St Mary's Hospital and the Belgrave Hospital for Children in London.
 He also served as a lecturer for St Mary's Hospital School.
 Farquharson became a Fellow of the Royal College of Physicians in London in 1877.
+In 1878 he was elected a member of the Harveian Society of Edinburgh and served as president in 1901.
 He was also a Justice of the peace and was appointed a Deputy Lieutenant for Aberdeenshire in the same year.